Q: We have an employee on an interim visa, are we able to claim the Government wage subsidy for them?

 Any changes to employment terms and conditions must be made via consultation with staff and in accordance with employment law.

-However, for all other employers, the answer to this question will depend on whether your migrant worker employees have “open” or “closed” work visas.
+For employers that operate in non-essential services businesses (or those who are essential services businesses, but were not operating during Alert Level 4), the answer to this question will depend on whether your migrant worker employees have “open” or “closed” work visas.

 Open work visas allow the employee to work in any job role, for any employer and in any location.
 Common examples of open work visas are partnership-based work visas and post study open work visas.
 For your employees on open work visas, as there are no specific conditions on the visa, subject to employment law requirements, changes to the job role can be made without having any impact on their visa status and without any requirement to notify INZ.